French Class Near Me

 Ils viennent d’arriver (They just arrived)

 Passé récent expresses temporal proximity.
 It anchors the action directly to the present moment of speaking.
-This is why native speakers use it constantly in conversation instead of passé composé when the action is very recent.
+Learn more about French Passe Recent

 Le Futur Proche (Near Future Construction)